Written byJean Levasseur, a stay-at-home parent, woodworker and DIY enthusiast.

 Here are a few things to keep in mind:

-• Wear the proper equipment.
+Wear the proper equipment.
 The right safety equipment can save limbs or lives.
-Every time I started up a chainsaw, I wore steel-toed boots, special chainsaw chaps over jeans, special chainsaw gloves, safety glasses, and a helmet with a face shield and ear protection.
+Every time I started up a chainsaw, I wear work boots with steel toes, special chainsaw chaps over jeans, special chainsaw gloves, safety glasses, and a helmet with a face shield and ear protection.
 Don’t run a chainsaw in shorts and sneakers.

 Chainsaws are a great tool for any homeowner to have and be able to use comfortably and confidently.
 But this is one tool where you can never skip over safety.